Diane M. Millis, Ph.D., Founder

 “I developed Journey Conversations in order to share my gifts as an educator.
 As a child, I felt most alive when I was asking others questions.
 As an adult, I have studied and taught in the fields of communication studies, human development, and theology in a quest to learn the most effective ways to cultivate relationships with self, others, God (or that which one holds to be sacred), and the world in which we live.
 My hope is that my current work in teaching, facilitating, spiritual companioning and peacebuilding reflect the awe, wonder, and reverence that motivated me as a child.”

 Diane holds a B.A. and M.A. in Communication Studies and a Ph.D. in Family Studies and Human Development from the University of Minnesota.
 Since completing her doctorate, Diane has studied theology and trained in spiritual direction, retreat direction, and the practice of interfaith dialogue.
-Diane has taught an array of courses in Communication Studies and Family Studies at the University of Minnesota (Twin Cities) and Normandale Community College (MN), as well as courses in Spirituality for the Theology Department at University of St. Catherine (MN) and the College of Saint Benedict/Saint John’s University (MN).
+Diane has taught an array of courses in Communication Studies and Family Studies at the University of Minnesota (Twin Cities) and Normandale Community College (MN), as well as courses in Spirituality for the Theology Departments at Saint Catherine University (MN) and the College of Saint Benedict/Saint John’s University (MN).
+She currently teaches at United Theological Seminary of the Twin Cities.

 Diane served as author and founding director of Companions on a Journey, a spiritual formation program for the students, faculty and staff at the College of Saint Benedict (St. Joseph, MN), funded by the Lilly Endowment, Inc. She also served as an associate and coach for the Evaluation Project of the Religion Division at the Lilly Endowment.
 In this role, she worked with program leadership at colleges, universities, theological schools and non-profits throughout the country to facilitate evaluative learning conversations designed to improve programming, evaluate impact, and disseminate learning.